mcbryde/managing/README.md

 1. If what you are doing is engaging you.
 2. What your overall status is.
 Stressed?
 Underworked?

-## Random stuff about me that aren't work related
+## Random stuff about me that isn't work related
-* I'm currently getting better at woodworking, toddler-raising, and I still happily suck at playing the ukulele (but that doesn't stop me).
+* I'm currently getting better at woodworking, kid-raising, and I still happily suck at playing the ukulele.
 * I devour books.
 I should institute a 1 non-fiction to 1 scifi/fantasy rule, but I'd probably never keep it.
 * Also video games.
 Single player RPGs are my jam.
-(Current favorite: Horizon Zero Dawn)
+(Current favorite: Horizon Forbidden West)
 * Also board games.
-My friends have had an every-other-Saturday group for ~10 years.
+My friends have had an every-other-Saturday group for ~15 years.
 So ... yes.
-* Camping (backpacking) is awesome, though harder in San Antonio during Covid.
+* Camping (backpacking) is awesome, though harder in San Antonio and harder with a pre-schooler.
 Fun fact: I've spent at least 6 months of my life camping.